William Stadden

 William James Wood "Buller" Stadden (1861 –30 December 1906) was a Welsh international rugby union half back who played club rugby for Canton, Cardiff and Dewsbury.
 Stadden won eight caps for Wales over a period of seven years and is most remembered for scoring the winning try in 1890 to give Wales their first victory over England.
-He committed suicide in Dewsbury after murdering his wife.
+He committed suicide in Dewsbury, after murdering his wife on Christmas Day 1906.

 Rugby career

-Stadden made his début for Wales against Ireland in 1884 under the captaincy of Joe Simpson in the Home Nations Championship.
-Stadden scored a drop goal on his début and along with tries from William Norton and Tom Clapp, gave Wales their first win on Welsh soil.
+Stadden made his debut for Wales against Ireland in 1884 under the captaincy of Joe Simpson in the Home Nations Championship.
+Stadden scored a drop goal on his debut and along with tries from William Norton and Tom Clapp, gave Wales their first win on Welsh soil.
 Stadden was not selected for the next tournament, but regained his position in 1886 playing in both matches of the series against England and Scotland.
 Wales lost both games, but Stadden managed to score again, this time with a try, in the opening match over England.

 In September 1886, Stadden, along with fellow Cardiff team-mate Angus Stuart, left Cardiff for Dewsbury in West Yorkshire, pleading that there were no employment prospects for him in Wales.
 Though it was later discovered that he was working for a textile company part-owned by the Dewsbury club's president.

-Staddens' last season at Cardiff was the year when, under the captaincy of Frank Hancock, Cardiff perfected the quick passing 'four three-quarter system'.
-The team won 26 of their 27 games and scored 131 tries whilst conceding only four.
+Staddens' last season at Cardiff was the year when, led by Frank Hancock, Cardiff developed the 'four three-quarter system', winning all but one of their 27 games and scoring 131 tries, whilst conceding only four.
 He continued to play for Wales and for Yorkshire.
 He was the first Welsh player to be bought by an English club and he evolved into a star player in Yorkshire, which was the best team in England at the time.

 Stadden's next two matches for Wales were against Ireland as part of the 1887 Championship, partnered with John Goulstone Lewis, and Scotland in 1888 with Cardiff team-mate Jem Evans; both were Welsh wins.
 Towards the end of 1888, Wales hosted their first overseas tourists when the New Zealand Native team visited Britain.
 Under the captaincy of Frank Hill, Stadden partnered Charlie Thomas in a Welsh win over the Māori team.

 Stadden's last games for Wales both came in the 1890 Home Nations Championship, the first was a loss to Scotland at the Cardiff Arms Park, the second was Wales' first ever win over England.
 Stadden was the Welsh hero of the match after scoring the only point of the game played in England at Dewsbury.
 Early in the second half, Stadden took a line out and motioned that he was going to throw the ball long.
 The Welsh and England lines both shuffled back expecting a long throw, for Stadden to bounce the ball into the ground close to his feet, regathering the ball he rushed past two defending players to score the winning try.
 Bouncing the ball from the line out was banned under IRB rules in 1906.